cbshiles/KALX-libfms/curve/README.md

 The file `bootstrap_functions.h` has functions for bootstrapping cash deposits, forward rate agreements, and generic fixed income instruments.

 ## Instruments
 The `fixed_income::instrument` class is a value type for cash flow streams.
-It also contains a member for the _effective date_: the date on which the first cash flow occurs.
+It also contains a member for the _effective date_: the date on which the first cash flow (calculation) occurs.
 The rational is that most instruments are specified by indicative data.
 E.g., a 3 month forward rate agreement having Actual/360 day count and New York back holidays using modified following adjustments.
 In order to determine the cash flows at time in years, one must first specify the `effective` date.
 A market quote provides a rate for the fixed coupon on a given date.
 These are the arguments to `instrument::fix`.
 A runtime error is thrown if you try to fix cash flows before specifying the effective date.